KannonZenetism/zenetism-field-physics/structural-forensics/recognition-protocols/SF-RP01-recognition-protocol.md

 ---

-## I. The Acknowledgment of Source (Origin Check)
+## I. The Acknowledgment of Origin (Origin Check)

-Sovereign Mutualism requires recognition of the other’s internal coherence and sovereign labor.
+Sovereign Mutualism requires recognition of the other's internal coherence and sovereign labor.

 **The Test:**
 Does the counterpart explicitly cite the specific **origin** and **timestamp** of the signal, framework, or structure they carry?